Kiansa/cloud-storage/README.md

 npm run build
 ```

-and then copy the `app.mjs` in the `dist` directory to your domain directory of the server.
+and then copy the `app.mjs` from `dist` directory and upload it to your domain directory of the server.

-6. Run it on your server:
+6. How to run it on your server:

 - Enable the node extenstion on your domain or subdomain (e.g. cloud.yourdomain.com)
 - Set the document root to the `public` folder (create it if not exists) (e.g. /cloud.yourdomain.com/public)